SV-1509/Jiffy-Main/README.md

 ### Helper Module
 The file **finhelper.py** when run, takes an input word from the user and returns the function/functions that is most similar in context to the input word.
 The following steps are involved in the process.

-#### Obtaining the function names syntax and description.
+#### FinancePy Functions
+All the FinancePy functions, its syntax and corresponding function description is obtained from [FinancePy documantation](https://github.com/domokane/FinancePy).
 This is contained in the **/csv/financepy.csv**.
+Each row corresponds to a singe function, its syntax and its function description.
 This file was cleaned and null values removed for better results.

-  * Create helper dictionary
-    *
+#### FinHelper Module
+This is the helper module that interacts with the user to provide a function match for any input word.
+It has the following steps
+  * Creating keywords to be inputted into the model.
+The last term in the fucntion name was taken, and split appropriately for obtaining meaningnful words to be given as input to the model.
+  * Creating the helper dictionary.
+The keyowrds generated are fed into the model and similarity words are obtained using a threshold value.
+Coresponding words are matched to functions and are stored in a dictionary. **make_helper_dictionary_4.csv** and **make_helper_dictionary_5.csv** contains the dictionary entries for the Word2Vec and Glove model respectively.
+The results are combined by running the file **combine_csv.py** to give the final dictionary **make_helper_dictionary_6.csv**.
+  * **finhelper.py** references the input word from the user to find a match in the helper dictionary and return possible matcghes.
+The user can interactively choose which function he/she needs and recieve its syntax and function description

+###